MicrosoftDocs/m365copilot-docs/docs/overview-business-applications.md

     :::image type="content" source="assets/images/overview-business-applications/example.png" alt-text="This screenshot shows an example text for search and to get the results.":::

-## Create plugins
+## Create actions

-You can create new Copilot plugins in Microsoft Copilot Studio, which requires a Microsoft Copilot Studio license.
+You can create new Copilot action in Microsoft Copilot Studio, which requires a Microsoft Copilot Studio license.
 For more information, see [Create and configure copilot plugins (preview)](/microsoft-copilot-studio/copilot-plugins-overview).

-### Plugin development paths
+### Action development paths

-There are multiple starting points for plugin development.
-You can extend the built-in plugins or you can create a new plugin.
-For extending the built-in plugins, refer to respective plugins page.
+There are multiple starting points for action development.
+You can extend the built-in actions or you can create a new action.
+For extending the built-in actions, refer to respective action page.

-For plugin creation, you can start with a custom prompt, a Power Platform connector, or a conversational plugin.
+For action creation, you can start with a custom prompt, a Power Platform connector, a Power Automate flow or a conversational action.

-### Start with a custom prompt
+### Start with a prompt

 Prompts allow generating content using natural language which includes summarizing, classifying, extracting entities, translating, assessing sentiment and much more.
 To learn more, see [Create a custom prompt (preview)](/ai-builder/create-a-custom-prompt?context=/microsoft-365-copilot/extensibility/context).